retrozinndev/colorshell/README.md

 You can see pre-configured bindings in the [Wiki/Bindings] page!

 ## 🌐 Internationalization
 Colorshell supports i18n!
+The shell automatically matches the shell language with the system's, if available. <br>
-Currently, there is support for the following languages:
+Currently, there's support for the following languages:
 - English (United States), maintained by [@retrozinndev](https://github.com/retrozinndev)
 - Português (Brasil), maintained by [@retrozinndev](https://github.com/retrozinndev)